 The general requirements stated under Columbian College of Arts and Sciences, Undergraduate Programs.

-78 credits in program-specific courses, including 54 credits in required courses and 24 credits in elective courses.
-Students should contact their advisor for a sample program of study.
+78 credits in program-specific courses, including 57 credits in required courses and 21 credits in elective courses.

 |CAH 1090||Art History I: Art Now, Contemporary Perspectives in the Visual Arts|

 |CAH 1091||Art History II: Historical Perspectives in the Visual Arts|

 |CFN 1092||First Year Studio 3: Time and Light|